WRUV: Programming

 The station's philosophy towards broadcasting is to "provide a mixture of different styles of music and an alternative to the watered-down offerings of corporate-commercial radio".
 From soul, indie, jazz, house, hip-hop, classical, reggae, Latin, to eclectic, the music choice is left to the disc jockey.
 Each DJ is assigned a weekly slot of one to three hours and allowed to program their own style of show (free format).
 The only restrictions are that no more than 20% of a DJ's playlist can be by artists who have charted in the Billboard Hot 100, and that no song that has charted in the Billboard Hot 100 can be played.

 There are a few programs with news on WRUV as well, including WRUV's news show InTheKnow (UVM and Burlington news) and Moccasin Tracks (Native American affairs).

+The Exposure segment is hosted the 2nd and 4th Wednesday of every month.
+It features local bands and gives them the opportunity to "play a live set, chat about upcoming shows, and whatever else we feel like."

-Executive Board
+Executive board

-All UVM Students who are members of the SGA-sanctioned student club of WRUV are eligible to run for the executive board positions.
+All UVM students who are members of the SGA-sanctioned student club of WRUV are eligible to run for the executive board positions.
 There are two non-student positions as well, making all WRUV community members applicable.

 Elections are held annually at the end of the Spring Semester for the following year and the entire WRUV collective takes part in the election process.
 Preference is given to individuals who expect to remain in the area during the following year as much as possible.
 Previous Executive Board Members may run for more than one term of duty.

-2022-2023 Executive Board members of WRUV FM Burlington are:
+2025-2026 Executive Board members of WRUV FM Burlington are: